Agoric/documentation/main/glossary/README.md

 [ERTP](#ertp) has a *mint* object, which creates digital assets.
 [ZCF](#zcf) provides a different interface to an ERTP mint, called a
 *ZCFMint*.
 Assets and AssetHolders created using ZcfMints can be used in all the same ways as assets created by other ERTP Mints.
-They interact with Purses, Payments, Brands, and Issuers in the same ways."
+They interact with Purses, Payments, Brands, and Issuers in the same ways.

 - ERTP mints create digital assets and are the only ERTP objects with the authority to do so.
   Access to an ERTP mint gives you the power to create more digital assets of its type at will.
 Mints